yrdsb-peths/hungry-animal-LinYinXue/README.md

 [Part 3: Final Touches](https://youtu.be/GT-eFwa4Abc) ✔

-Description of features added:
+# Description of features added:
--Enemy that decrease score for 2
+- Enemy that decrease score for 2 when the elephant touched it.

-The file that contains the array you implemented:
+- An array that store the bestScore (in the main world class)